radiantearth/community-sprints/11052019-arlignton-va/group-work/progress.md

 * [PySTAC tutorial](https://github.com/azavea/pystac/pull/48) - Fixed the PySTAC SpaceNet tutorial to point to the right places in the re-organized SpaceNet S3 bucket.

+### OGC CAT 4.0

+* OGC stuff: the charter for the standards working group (SWG) was approved and so work on CAT 4.0 (OGC API - Cataglogue/Records - Part 1: Core) will begin shortly
+* There is already an OpenAPI document describing an initial API and examples [here](https://github.com/opengeospatial/CAT4.0/tree/master/core/code).
+* There is an initial VERY, VERY, VERY rough implementation developed during the SPRINT [here](http://www.pvretano.com/cubewerx/cubeserv/default/wrs/4.0?f=xml).
+** NOTE: pvretano.com is my development machine so it is Heisenberg-stable!
+* The CAT 4.0 group met during the sprint to discuss CAT 4.0/STAC relationship.
+STAC catalogues the spatial temporal assets.
+OGC CAT 4.0 catalogues collections of assets and every else that STAC does not care about (e.g. code lists, coordinate reference system definitions, etc).
+* First meeting of the SWG will be announced soon.